When having a custom pool installed in your house or undertaking a renovation of an existing pool, you can opt for different types of finishes.

 Light Aggregate Pool Side

-• An aggregate pool finish must be refined and resurfaced around 15-20 years.
+• A polished aggregate finish can be the longest-lasting pool surface if maintained properly, needing to be refined and resurfaced every 15-20 years.

-• It is best to use a water softener to prevent calcium build-up in the aggregate.
+• Use a water softener to prevent calcium build-up in the aggregate, including materials like river stones or glass, offering virtually endless combinations.

-• The aggregate cost depends on the pool size and the aggregate materials.
+• The aggregate cost depends on the pool size and the materials used.

-• Proper installation and water management are more important than the type of finish you select.
+• Proper installation and water management are more important than the type of finish chosen.

-• Colour variations in the aggregate can occur due to the sun, chlorine, water flow, etc.
+• Colour variations in the aggregate can occur due to the sun, chlorine, water flow, and other factors influencing the water’s reflective properties on the pool’s waterline.

 An Aggregate Finish For Your Pool